Mike Zunino Player Props: Guardians vs. Yankees

 Mike Zunino At The Plate

-- Zunino has five doubles, a home run and five walks while hitting .320.
+- Zunino is hitting .308 with five doubles, a home run and six walks.

-- This year, Zunino has tallied at least one hit in four of eight games (50.0%), and had multiple hits twice.
+- This year, Zunino has totaled at least one hit in four of nine games (44.4%), and had multiple hits twice.

+- He has homered in one of nine games, and in 3.1% of his plate appearances.

-- Zunino has driven in a run in two games this season, with multiple runs batted in once.
+- Zunino has picked up an RBI in two games this season, with multiple runs batted in once.

-- In three games this season (37.5%), he has scored, including multiple runs twice.
+- He has scored in three of nine games (33.3%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.